Halo structure of $^6$He from $\textit{ab initio}$ two-nucleon spatial correlations: Results and Analysis

 The expectation values of the $r^2$ operator for different two-body spin and isospin $z$-projections $\langle r^2[S,t_{za},t_{zb}] \rangle$ are presented in Table~\ref{table_r2}.
 To normalize $\langle r^2[S,t_{za},t_{zb}] \rangle$ to its average value for a single pair of nucleons, we define the mean square separation between two nucleons of given $\{S,t_{za},t_{zb}\}$ as

 and the rms separation between two nucleons of given $\{S,t_{za},t_{zb}\}$ as

 These derived quantities are shown in the last two columns for each nucleus in Table~\ref{table_r2}.

 These results can be interpreted with the following considerations.
-Using again the overall antisymmetrization property of fermion pairs as mentioned in Sec.~\ref{chapter_r0}, the rms separation for spin-singlet is expected to be smaller than that for spin-triplet for the $pp$ and $nn$ pairs in their lowest partial waves.
+Using again the overall antisymmetrization property of fermion pairs, as mentioned in Sec.~\ref{chapter_r0}, the rms separation for spin-singlet is expected to be smaller than that for spin-triplet for the $pp$ and $nn$ pairs in their lowest partial waves.
 This turns out to be true for both $^4$He (2.5~fm versus 3.1~fm) and $^6$He (2.6~fm versus 3.3~fm for $pp$; 3.7~fm versus 4.5~fm for $nn$) in Table~\ref{table_r2}.
-For $pn$ pairs, since the two-body isospin $T$ can be either 0 or 1, the spatial part of the wave function for given $S$ can be either symmetric or antisymmetric.
+For $pn$ pairs, since the two-body isospin $T$ can be either 0 or 1, the spatial part of the wave function for a given $S$ can be either symmetric or antisymmetric.
 Thus, the rms separations for spin-singlet $pn$ pairs and spin-triplet $pn$ pairs are similar (2.46 fm versus 2.46 fm for $^4$He; 3.52 fm versus 3.49 fm for $^6$He).

-Comparing $^6$He with $^4$He, we see that the rms separation for the dominant $pp$ spin-singlet configuration, is expanded by 6\% from $^4$He to $^6$He.
-Interestingly, the remaining ${\sim}3\%$ (Table~\ref{table_r0}) portion of $pp$ spin-triplet states also experiences a similar expansion in rms separation from $^4$He to $^6$He.
-On the other hand, the rms separations for $nn$ and $pn$ pairs are expanded by $40\%{\sim}50\%$ from $^4$He to $^6$He.
+Comparing $^6$He with $^4$He, we see that the rms separation for the dominant $pp$ spin-singlet configuration is expanded by 6\% from $^4$He to $^6$He.
+Interestingly, the remaining ${\approx}3\%$ (Table~\ref{table_r0}) portion of $pp$ spin-triplet states also experiences a similar expansion in rms separation from $^4$He to $^6$He.
+On the other hand, the rms separations for $nn$ and $pn$ pairs are expanded by $40\%{\sim}50\%$ from $^4$He to $^6$He, consistent with the increase of $r_n$ and $r_m$ from $^4$He to $^6$He shown in Fig.~\ref{fig:rms_radiusHe4He6} and Table~\ref{rms_r}.

 Summing over $S$ in both the denominator and numerator of Eq.~(\ref{r2_S_tz}), we define the mean square separation for two nucleons of given $\{t_{za},t_{zb}\}$ as